 View our story

 Apple pie recipes are an American favorite!
-This old fashioned apple pie recipe produces a crisp pastry crust and juicy apple filling.
+This old fashioned apple pie recipe produces a flaky pastry crust and juicy apple filling.

 Heat oven to 400°F.

-Divide dough in half; shape each half into ball.
-Flatten slightly.
-Wrap 1 ball of dough in plastic food wrap; refrigerate.
-Roll out remaining ball of dough on lightly floured surface into 12-inch circle.
+Roll out one ball of dough on lightly floured surface into 12-inch circle.
 Fold into quarters.
-Place dough into 9-inch pie pan; unfold dough, pressing firmly against bottom and sides.
-Trim crust to 1/2 inch from edge of pan; set aside.
+Place dough into ungreased 9-inch pie plate; unfold dough, pressing firmly against bottom and sides.
+Trim crust to 1/2 inch from edge of pie plate; set aside.

 I tried rolling out the pie crust after leaving it in the refrigerator for 1 hour, it did not roll out very good very crumbly.
 I think I my have needed more water; very dry.
 I did not use it, so I through it in the trash.
 I did use the apple filling.
 I hope it turns out well, cause this pie is for someone else.